tag1consulting/tag1bot/README.md

 The bot recognizes "convert # FOO to BAR" style requests.
 For example, "convert 1 BTC to USD" or "convert 100 USD to EUR".

-This feature requires that you set up an account on https://currencyapi.com/ and configure the `CURRENCY_API_KEY` environment variable when starting the bot.
+This feature requires that you set up an account on https://www.xe.com/xecurrencydata/ and configure the `XE_ACCOUNT_ID` and `XE_API_KEY` environment variables when starting the bot.

 # How To Use